russellbits/Writing/Poetry/11.in-between-dreamy-guesses/poem.md

 on you,

 the fall will seem infinite
-or just where you've been
-and know that
+but know that
 while looking for a handhold
-the leap will not be safe.
+the leap is better and will not be safe.
-It's a cliff.
+It's a cliff that not-dreaming.